iter8-tools/iter8/doc_files/metrics.md

 # Metrics

-This document describes the metrics made available by iter8 out of the box, the anatomy of a metric definition, and how users can define their own metrics.
+This document describes iter8's out-of-the-box metrics, the anatomy of a metric definition, and how users can define their own metrics.

 ## Metrics defined by iter8

 By default, iter8 leverages the metrics collected by Istio telemetry and stored in Prometheus.
-Users relying on iter8-defined metrics can simply reference them in the success criteria of an _experiment_ specification, as shown in the [`Experiment` CRD documentation](iter8_crd.md).
+Users relying on iter8's out-of-the-box metrics can simply reference them in the success criteria of an _experiment_ specification, as shown in the [`Experiment` CRD documentation](iter8_crd.md).

-During an `experiment`, every time _iter8-controller_ calls _iter8-analytics_ the latter retrieves from Prometheus the values of the metrics referenced by the corresponding Kubernetes `experiment` resource. _Iter8-analytics_ analyzes the service versions that are part of the experiment with respect to the metric values, assessing the current outcome of the experiment based on the defined success criteria.
-It then returns that assessment to _iter8-controller_.
+During an `experiment`, for every call made from  _iter8-controller_ to _iter8-analytics_, the latter in turn calls Prometheus to retrieve values of the metrics referenced by the Kubernetes `experiment` resource. _Iter8-analytics_ analyzes the service versions that are part of the experiment and arrives at an assessment based on their metric values.
+It returns this assessment to _iter8-controller_.

-In particular, the following metrics, based on telemetry data collected by Istio, are available to iter8 users:
+In particular, the following metrics are available out-of-the-box from iter8.
+These metrics are based on the telemetry data collected by Istio.

-1. _iter8_latency_: mean latency, that is, average time that it takes a service version to respond to HTTP requests.
+1. _iter8_latency_: mean latency, that is, average time taken by the service version to respond to HTTP requests.

-2. _iter8_error_count_: total error count (~5** HTTP status codes), that is, the cumulative number of HTTP requests that resulted in an error.
+2. _iter8_error_count_: total error count, that is, number of HTTP requests that resulted in error (5xx HTTP status codes).

-3. _iter8_error_rate_: error rate, that is, the total error count divided by the total number of HTTP requests.
+3. _iter8_error_rate_: error rate, that is, (total error count / total number of HTTP requests).

 When iter8 is installed, a Kubernetes `ConfigMap` named _iter8-metrics_ is populated with a definition for each of the above metrics.
 You can see the metric definitions in [this file](https://raw.githubusercontent.com/iter8-tools/iter8-controller/master/install/helm/iter8-controller/templates/metrics/iter8_metrics.yaml).
 A few things to note in the definitions:

 - Each metric is defined under the `metrics` section.

-- They each refer back to a Prometheus query template defined under the `query_templates` section.
-Iter8 uses that template to compute the value of the metric for a service version.
+- They refer back to a Prometheus query template defined under the `query_templates` section.
+Iter8 uses that template to query Prometheus and compute the value of the metric for every service version.

-- The metric could either be a [counter metric](https://prometheus.io/docs/concepts/metric_types/) or not denoted by the `is_counter` key
+- If this metric is a counter (i.e., its value never decreases over time), then the `is_counter` key corresponding to this metric is set to `true`; otherwise, it is set to `false`.

-- If the value of the Prometheus query, correspondng to a metric is unavailable, then by default `0` is returned by Prometheus.
-This can be changed to any other float value or None in the `absent_value` key
+- If the value a metric is unavailable (for instance, Prometheus returned `NaN` or a null value for the query corresponding to his metric), then, by default, iter8 sets the value of this metric to `0`.
+This can be changed to any other float value (specified by the user in string format, e.g., `"22.8"`) or to `"None"` using the `absent_value` key.

-- Finally, each metric is associated with another query template assigned to the attribute `sample_size_query_template`.
-Iter8 relies on the notion of a sample-size query template to compute the total number of data points used in the computation of the metric values.
+- Finally, each metric is associated with another key `sample_size_query_template` whose value is a Prometheus query template.
+Iter8 relies on the notion of a sample-size to compute the total number of data points used in the computation of the metric values.
 Each of the iter8-defined metrics is associated with the `iter8_sample_size` query template defined under `query_templates`, which computes the total number of requests received by a service version.
 For the default iter8 metrics (mean latency, error count, and error rate), the total number of requests is the correct sample size measure.

 ## Adding a new metric